cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 # Encrypted Hashes

-The cose headers defined in this document SHOULD NOT be used in unprotected or protected headers associated with COSE_Encrypt, unless the sender is comfortable disclosing metadata regarding the encrypted payload.
+The cose headers defined in this document SHOULD NOT be used in unprotected or protected headers associated with COSE_Encrypt.

 # Security Considerations